Skip to Content

 Really anytime during the fall is a great time for squash, especially when it involves butter, garlic, and a healthy dash of rosemary.

-Learn how to make this easy recipe using the instructions below.
+Learn how to make this easy recipe below.
 Also remember that one squash serves two people, so double or triple it (or more) as need be.

 Ingredients